 Time your run.
 If you want an accurate pace for your run, you need to time yourself.
-You can use a standard wristwatch or set a timer at and leave it at your starting and finishing spot.
+Fitness is more than lacing up your sneakers and hitting the road.
+Sometimes you have to use tools, says Mayo Clinic.
+You can use a standard wristwatch, the stopwatch function on your phone or wearable or set a timer and leave it at your starting and finishing spot.

 Calculate your pace.
-Take the distance you ran divide it by your running time.
-For example, if you covered five miles in 40 minutes, divide 40 minutes by five miles and get your pace of eight minutes per mile.
+Take the distance you ran and divide it by your running time.
+For example, if you covered 5 miles in 40 minutes, divide 40 minutes by 5 miles and get your pace of eight minutes per mile.

 You can avoid having to calculate your pace by hand with the use of a GPS watch or speed and distance monitor.
 These will also provide you with your current pace throughout your run.